jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 14. Using `Timeline Explorer` to review csv file.
 15. Using `cyberchef` to decode encoded powershell command (formula used --> from base64 and gunzip).
 Afterwards using formula (from base64 and xor 35 decimal with null preserving).
 16. Identifying threat label using virus total.
-17. Analyzing cobalt strike beacon.
+17. Analyzing cobalt strike beacon using `1768.py` script.

 ## SCENARIO: